oosmoxiecode/xgui.js/README.md

 </script>
 ```

 More examples to come.
-For now look in */examples/testbed.html* for some ideas of how to use it.
+For now look in */examples/testbed.html* for some idea of how to use it.

 It currently includes these elements:
-HSlider
+**HSlider,
-VSlider
+VSlider,
-Label
+Label,
-RadioButton
+RadioButton,
-RadioButtonGroup
+RadioButtonGroup,
-CheckBox
+CheckBox,
-Knob
+Knob,
-ColorPicker
+ColorPicker,
-ColorPicker
+ColorPicker,
-TrackPad
+TrackPad,
-Button
+Button,
-ImageButton
+ImageButton,
-Graph
+Graph,
-Stepper
+Stepper,
-InputText
+InputText,
-DropDown
+DropDown,
-Matrix
+Matrix,
-RangeSlider
+RangeSlider.**